-- 55A.
-The suitably experienced and qualified avian expert responsible for Australasian Bittern monitoring at the Kaiwaikawe Wind Farm shall undertake an investigation and complete a draft report on the possible cause of the injury or mortality of the Australasian Bittern within 10 working days of the necropsy report being made available to the consent holder. - 55B.
+55A.
+The suitably qualified and experienced person suitably experienced and qualified avian expert responsible for Australasian Bittern monitoring at the Kaiwaikawe Wind Farm shall undertake an investigation and complete a draft report on the possible cause of the injury or mortality of the Australasian Bittern within 10 working days of the necropsy report being made available to the consent holder.

+- 55B.
 The consent holder shall convene a meeting with the expert panel within 5 working days of their receipt of the draft report on the possible cause of the injury or mortality.
-The purpose of the meeting shall be to:
+The purpose of the meeting shall be to: - a.

-- a.
 Review and discuss the findings of the draft investigation report; - Consider whether any additional monitoring is required to further consider the potential cause of injury or mortality; and - c.
 Consider whether any additional habitat creation / enhancement measures or predator control measures as identified in the Australasian Bittern Monitoring and Management Plan needs to be implemented by the consent holder. - 55C.
-The consent holder shall submit the investigation report, including all comments received from the expert panel at the meeting, to the Group Manager - Environmental Services, Kaipara District Council within 5 working days of convening the meeting with the expert panel in accordance with Condition 55B. - 55D.
-The Group Manager Environmental Services, Kaipara District Council shall, upon receipt of the bird mortality investigation report and as a matter of urgency, but subject to any advice and comment from the expert panel, determine in consultation with the consent holder whether: - a.
-Consider whether any additional monitoring is required and at what frequency / duration; - Any additional habitat creation / enhancement measures or predator control measures, as identified in the Australasian Bitter Monitoring and Management Plan, needs to be implemented by the consent holder; and - There is a need to serve notice on the consent holder of its intention to review any of the conditions of this resource consent in accordance with Sections 128 to 131 of the Resource Management Act 1991.
+The consent holder shall submit the investigation report, including all comments received from the expert panel at the meeting, to the Resource ConsentsGroup Manager - Environmental Services, Kaipara District Council within 5 working days of convening the meeting with the expert panel in accordance with Condition 55B. - 55D.
+The Resource ConsentsGroup Manager Environmental Services, Kaipara District Council shall, upon receipt of the bird Australasian Bittern mortality investigation report and as a matter of urgency, but subject to any advice and comment from the expert panel, determine in consultation with the consent holder whether: - a. $\frac{\text{Consider whether } \underline{A}}{\text{en}}$ and additional monitoring is required and at what frequency / duration; - Any additional habitat creation / enhancement measures or predator control measures, as identified in the Australasian Bitter Monitoring and Management Plan, needs to be implemented by the consent holder; and - c.
+There is a need to serve notice on the consent holder of its intention to review any of the conditions of this resource consent in accordance with Sections 128 to 131 of the Resource Management Act 1991.